aisecuritygateway/aisecuritygateway/README.md

 | **Recursive loop protection** | Detects and kills runaway agent loops by tracking request fingerprints across all proxy instances in real time.
 This requires a shared distributed store (Redis) to coordinate state across horizontally-scaled proxies.
 A single-instance approximation would miss cross-instance loops — the exact failure mode you'd want to catch. |
 | **EU AI Act compliance logging** | Produces hash-chained, tamper-evident audit trails with append-only WORM storage, configurable retention policies, and secure export.
 Running this correctly requires managed storage with access controls and chain-integrity verification — the operational burden of self-hosting compliant audit infrastructure is exactly what regulated teams pay to avoid. |
 | **Semantic caching** | Caches LLM responses keyed on DLP-cleaned prompts across all proxy instances.
 Requires a distributed cache backend with TTL management, eviction policies, and cross-instance coherence.
 A local in-process cache would only help a single instance and couldn't deduplicate across a fleet. |

+**Enterprise features** — SAML SSO, RBAC, and SIEM connectors — are cloud-only because they require a centralized identity store, organization-level metadata, and persistent event streaming infrastructure.
+SSO requires a dedicated SAML service provider and connection metadata storage.
+RBAC needs a shared permission model across the organization.
+SIEM connectors need reliable, authenticated event delivery with retry logic and secret management.
+These are inherently multi-tenant, stateful services.

+**Hybrid VPC** bridges the gap: a compiled Go proxy runs inside your VPC so prompts never leave your network, while the cloud dashboard manages SSO, RBAC, policies, and analytics via metadata-only telemetry.
+Deploy via Docker Compose or Kubernetes.

 The OSS version — PII redaction, prompt injection blocking, secret detection, fail-closed architecture, 8-provider routing — is a **complete, production-ready security proxy**.
 You can self-host it and get real value without the cloud.
 The cloud adds the operational features that production teams with compliance, reliability, and scale requirements need.